Development of Minecraft: Java Edition: Alpha v1.2.0: "Halloween Update"

-Released in October 2010, Alpha 1.2.0 added various biomes to the world, such as deserts, forests and snowy tundras, as well as a hell-like dimension called The Nether, accessed through a player-made portal, composed mainly of lava and populated with dangerous monsters such as the fireball-shooting Ghasts.
+Released on 30 October 2010, Alpha v1.2.0 added various biomes to the world, such as deserts, forests and snowy tundras, as well as a hell-like dimension called the Nether, accessed through a player-made portal, composed mainly of lava and populated with dangerous monsters such as the fireball-shooting Ghasts.

 Beta

-Minecraft entered the Beta phase in 20 December 2010, with Beta 1.0 introducing throwable eggs and leaf decay.
+Minecraft entered the Beta phase on 20 December 2010, with Beta 1.0 introducing throwable eggs and leaf decay.
 The game's price was subsequently raised from €10 to €14.75.
 Throughout 2011, various features were added, such as beds, tameable wolves, maps, trapdoors and redstone-powered pistons.
 In January 2011, Minecraft had sold over 1 million copies.